javedsaqib94/sit323-737--2023-t1-prac4c/README.md

+#Login and register module for storing credentials in arrays

 # sit323-737--2023-t1-prac4c

 # this is the login part to login with the user's database on the go like storing in a constant for testing purposes and looks good.